Access your shareholder account

 • We Energies and WPS – 90%; MGE – 10%

-• Solar portion of the project is anticipated to go into service in 2025; the battery portion in 2026.
+• Solar in service 2025; battery storage in 2026.

 Paris Solar-Battery Park